-Looking for a go-to recipe this spring and summer?
+Looking for a go-to recipe this fall?
 Look no further.
 I honestly could eat this dish three-four times a week.
 I bet Mary Jo Pruitt would be sitting at the table with fork and knife in hand as well.

 Instead of writing how to make this recipe step by step, here is the recipe.
 I also pasted the full recipe at the bottom of the blog.
-It’s from a Cooking Light issue last summer.
+It’s from a Cooking Light issue a few years ago, but it’s still one of my favorites.
 I love Cooking Light recipes!